espocrm/documentation/docs/administration/passwords.md

 ![Menu](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/passwords/user-menu.png)

-The admin can also generate a new password for a user from the menu.
+The admin can also generate a new password for the user from the menu.
 The new password will be send in an email.
 It's not recommended to do as it's not secure.

 ## Password recovery